kbroughton/azure_cis_scanner/README.md

 bash-4.4$ cd /praetorian-tools/azure_cis_scanner/scanner
 scanner$ run_jnb -a '{"subscription_id": "510f92e0-xxxx-yyyy-zzzz-095d37e6a299", "base_dir": "/engagements/cis_test"}' -v azure_cis_scanner.ipynb -t 500
 ```
+If the terminal prompt gets messed up, try modifying the above in an editor and pasting in its entirety into the shell.
 There is currently no progress report, but if you open sublime you can watch the files as they are created in base_dir.
 If the files are not created as expected, search for clues in the _run_jnb output or, better, go to the jupyter notebook in your browser
 and step through the cells until an error occurs.

+Note that running the scanner a second time on the same day will clobber the old result.
+A new folder is created when the scanner is
+run on a new day.

 ### Browse the report
 At this point your base_dir should have been populated with files as shown below